5-Day Sermon Devotion

 Reading: Ezekiel 33:1-9 and Acts 20:28-31

 Devotional: The image of a watchman carries great responsibility - to warn of coming danger and protect those under their care.
 In our spiritual lives, we're called to be vigilant against sin and false teaching, both for ourselves and others.
 How attentive are you to spiritual dangers in your life?
 Are there areas where you've become complacent?
 Pray for discernment and courage to address sin in your life and lovingly guide others towards truth.
-Remember, our ultimate security comes not from our own vigilance, but from Christ's unfailing protection.
+Listen to your pastors, and remember, our ultimate security comes not from our own vigilance, but from Christ's unfailing protection.

 Day 5: Proclaiming Christ Crucified